Adventure of the Week: Camino de Santiago Final Stage - Sarria to Santiago

 To walk amongst all these different people and share their stories, to be picked up by them when you are tired and to pick up others when you see them tired is an incredibly special experience.
 The 'life-changing' aspect of walking the Camino comes from this.
 People from all walks of life, coming together to achieve something positive.
 It is a deeply inspiring thing to do.

 Now, so far I have described this great coming together of people to overcome and achieve something, which kind of sounds like they are walking through a long dark tunnel or something like that.
 Nothing could be further from the truth.
 The Camino is stunning!
 Galicia is the lushest, greenest part of Spain (they get a bit more rain here, so remember to pack waterproofs!)
-The rolling hills, tumble down towards Santiago and you are led through light-dappled forest,
+The rolling hills, tumble down towards Santiago and you are led through light-dappled forest, along ancient pathways and through the cobbled streets of tiny hamlets.
+This is a change to explore rural Spain at its finest.

 The food is exceptional everywhere in Spain and Galicia is no exception.
 The speciality is Pulpo (octopus) and you can often see them hanging out to dry in the street.
 While the thought of octopus may not fill many people with joy, I would implore you to try it.
 The only thing is that it is so delicious here, it might spoil your enjoyment of it anywhere else in the world.
 There are a myriad of other specialities too and while you can eat cheaply and well with the Pilgrims menu (around €10-15 for 3 courses including wine) we would encourage you to head out and discover what the local towns have on offer.

 And those towns are generally wonderful.
 You start your journey in the old town in Sarria.
 Perched on a hill, its old winding streets make for a delightful way to start your trek to Santiago.
 Portomarin is a town set on a river and is bursting with verdant green surroundings.
 The main square is lined with bars and restaurants and can be incredibly lively in the evening.
 Then there is little Rua, where you stop the night before you head to Santiago.
-It is little more than a street lined with
+It is little more than a street lined with stone buildings, but has the feel of being right in the middle of rural Spain and it is a wonderful place to stop before you big day.

 Then, of course, there is Santiago de Compostela.
 This is a beautiful city, with tight winding streets and wide open plazas.
 Filled with places of worship and architectural wonder, with the centrepiece being the Cathedral where your journey will end.
 The tomb of St James lies within and this is the whole point of the early pilgrimages here.
 The Cathedral and main plaza are a perfect end to your journey and it is here you will see the crowds of strangers who have shared the walk, embracing each other as the lifelong friends they have become.